Electrify Process Heat.

 Because heat and cooling already coexist

-- Batch pasteurization creates peak heating loads.
+- Batch heating creates peak heating loads.

-- Product cooling is continuous and often constraining.
+- Product cooling is often continuous.

 - Process temperatures are well understood and repeatable.